Registration opens April 1, 2026 Register by: June 26, 2026

 An air purifier, if you can

-Respirators such as N95 or KN95 (We will have a limited number of KN95 and KF94 masks on site)
+Respirators such as N95 or KN95 (we will have a limited number of KN95 and KF94 masks on site)

 WHAT NOT TO BRING